Download the PDF

-CHA strongly supports efforts to coordinate and integrate person-centered health care and social services along the continuum of care, to ensure the best outcome for everyone.
+CHA strongly supports efforts to coordinate and integrate person-centered health care and social services along the continuum of care, to ensure the best outcome for frail and chronically ill people.
 CHA activities have included:

-- Sharing information about how CHA members are creatively developing a continuum of services, including more home and community-based services; the use of tele-health; health homes; and population health management
+- Sharing information among CHA members on how they are creatively developing a continuum of services, including more home and community-based services; support for family care givers, PACE; the use of tele-health; health homes; hospital at home programs and population health management.

-- Developing educational resources for health care organizations to work with faith congregations in order to support older persons and their care givers.
+- Developing educational resources for health care organizations to work with faith congregations in order to support older adults and their care givers in the community.

 CHA supports policies that:

-- Provide the elderly and persons with disabilities options to receive long-term care services and supports in the most appropriate care setting, whether at home, in the community (such as PACE) or in a residential facility
+- Provide older adults and persons with disabilities options to receive long-term care services and supports in the most appropriate care setting, whether at home, in the community (such as PACE) or in a residential facility.

-- Improve access to high quality palliative care for all
+- Improve access to high-quality palliative care across the continuum of care.

-CHA will address these issues in collaboration with partners in the long-term care continuum, including the LeadingAge, the American Health Care Association and other faith-based and consumer organizations.
+CHA will address these issues in collaboration with partners in the long-term care continuum, including the LeadingAge, the American Health Care Association, Catholic Charities USA and other faith-based providers and consumer organizations.